The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 Inequality:

-wealthy schools can afford powerful tools while under-resourced schools
+and support means wealthy schools can afford powerful tools while

-Biased AI can systematically disadvantage students from marginalized
+- Algorithmic Bias: Biased AI can systematically disadvantage

-accessibility, and ensuring all students have the necessary devices and
+design for accessibility, and ensuring all students have the necessary

 The future points towards deeper integration,